 There are many food tour operators in Siem Reap.
-Too bad that some of them are trying to monetize on travelers wanting to try authentic Cambodian cuisine, without actually addressing just that.
+Too bad that some of them are trying to monetize on travelers wanting to try authentic Cambodian cuisine, without actually providing just that.

 Joining a high quality food tour in Siem Reap is not a cheap affair.
 There are a few low cost food tours, but what you pay is what you get.
 Hey, everyone can grab a few barbecued skewers from a random street food stall and claim it’s genuine local food.
 Technically it’s true, but you could do that on your own, don’t need a tour for that.

 Some of the more expensive tours justify their steep rates by adding a twist.
-A driver on a Vespa motorbike will take you through Siem Reap for a food tour with you as a passenger.
+A driver on a Vespa motorbike with you as a passenger will take you through Siem Reap for a food tour.
 Sounds like fun, but definitely not worth $78.

 In my opinion Siem Reap Food Tours is the only food tour operator in Siem Reap that meets the above criteria.
 You should go with them, or not at all.

 Let’s stay with food for a while.
 I know that Cambodian food is often thought to be a copy of Thai and/or Vietnamese food, but that’s really selling it short.
 Cambodia has a very distinctive cuisine of its own.
 Sure, there are similarities, but if there’s any copying it’s more likely that the Thai and Vietnamese copied dishes from Cambodia than the other way around.